 The first step in setting up a review cycle will be creating the review template.
 This is where you set up what you would like to ask each review group.

-For instance, if you wanted to assign a review group a self-evaluation review, you would want to create a self-evaluation you template.
+For instance, if you wanted to assign a review group a self-evaluation review, you would want to create a self-evaluation template.
 You could also create one for direct reports giving upward feedback, peers giving feedback, and managers giving feedback.

 Next, Setting Up Scored Attributes